Jisin0/TGMessageStore/README.md

 - `PROTECT_CONTENT`: Optional.
 Set this to __true__ to prevent users from forwarding/copying content from the bot.
 - `BATCH_SIZE_LIMIT`: Optional.
 Maximum number of messages allowed in a batch.
 - `DISABLE_NOTIFICATION`: Optional.
 Set this to __true__ to send messages without a notification.
+- `DB_CHANNEL` : Database channel only used for backward compatibilty with codex links.

 ## Deploy
 Deploy your own **TGMessageStore** app to vercel